Manual version: 1.5.

 You can change the complexity and/or type of the operations generated by the static math panels in the config panel.

-The second panels you’ll find in the game are the dynamic panels.
+The other type of panels you’ll find in the game are the dynamic panels.
 They appear for a few seconds, and show three possible solutions.
 You should shoot the right solution (if there is a right solution, also configurable) before the panel disappears.
-Be careful; in the middle of the battle,while you’re fighting the enemy, you can aim badly even if you know the right answers.
+Be careful; in the middle of the battle, while you’re fighting the enemy, you can aim badly even if you know the right answers.
 Besides, some panels move randomly.
 Shooting the bad solution will subtract energy and points.
 If you make too many errors (configurable) the game ends.
 You can generate random math problems manually if you want to.
 But be careful; the automatic panels will persist appearing randomly.
 And remember: the enemy will try to attract your attention by using everything they have in hand.
 Defend yourself, but your main target are the panels, not the enemy.

 All this while trying to survive in the environment to different attacks that will occur constantly.